-The PAIR program is intended for organizations that are not well-supported by grants from NIH on AI/ML research.
-An institution may suggest one team with key personnel from the same institution or affiliated institutions.
-Only one application per institution (normally identified by having a unique DUNS number or NIH IPF number) is allowed.
-If your institution already has an existing PAIR award, you are not eligible to apply for PAIR Cohort 2.
+The PAIR program is intended for organizations that are not well-supported by grants from the NIH for Al/ML research.
+An institution may propose a single team with key personnel from the institution itself or affiliated institutions, including at least 2 but no more than 3 Co-Pls, each from a distinct discipline.
+To meet the program's goals, each team is encouraged to have at least one investigator with a background in a health-related field and one investigator with a computer science background with basic knowledge of Al. Only one application per institution (normally identified by having a unique DUNS number or NIH IPF number) is allowed.
+Institutions with an existing PAIR award are not eligible to apply for PAIR Cohort 2.
+Applicants may apply to more than one AIM-AHEAD program in addition to PAIR, however, the A-CC reserves the right to manage multiple awards for the same applicant.